William Edward Buckley: Career

 In 1842 Buckley became a Fellow of Brasenose College and from 1844 to 1849 was also Rawlinsonian Professor of Anglo-Saxon, succeeding Henry Bristow Wilson.
 In 1853 he was appointed as Rector of Middleton Cheney and became a rural dean.
-He was also Professor of Classics at Haileybury College until it was closed by the East India Company in January 1858.
+He was also Professor of Classics at the East India Company College until it was closed by the East India Company in January 1858.
 For some years he was on the staff of The Times newspaper and was also a contributor to Notes and Queries.
 He edited some of the publications of the Roxburghe Club and in 1884 was elected as its vice-president.

 He died at Middleton Cheney on 18 March 1892, leaving a library of some 25,000 books.
 One obituary said of him "A man of many friends, he was an excellent talker, full of geniality and good stories".
 His books were sold in two sales at Sotheby's, in February 1893 and April 1894, for a total of £9,420.